SourceSeparation2022-2023/SourceSeparation2022-2023.github.io/_pages/home.md

 In our multi-channel setting, we aim to implement efficient, conditioned versions of this algorithm to be applied to musical recordings performed in a known and controlled context, to investigate methods of informing this algorithm for improved performance.
 To this end, we conducted a professional-level recording of a chamber music quintet.
 We implemented a set of standard NMF algorithms that can be conditioned on temporal and spectral information from the instruments that were specifically registered at the time of the recording for this purpose.

-We have compared our results with other SOTA algorithms, {\color{red}here say something about the objective results}, and performed subjective evaluation according to the MUSHRA protocol, {\color{red}here say something about the subjective results}.
-Our approach confirms the versatility of the FastMNMF algorithm and the possibility of extending and making these algorithms more versatile. %Our work provides

 *Keywords*: Music, Source separation, Non-Negative Matrix Factorization, Live Recording, Acoustics